calimania/markketplace/README.md

 Strapi gives you many possible deployment options for your project including [Strapi Cloud](https://cloud.strapi.io).
 Browse the [deployment section of the documentation](https://docs.strapi.io/dev-docs/deployment) to find the best solution for your use case.

+## Email

+Configured by default to use the sendgrid integration.
+Include your SENDGRID_API_KEY and email to enable.

 ## 📚 Learn more

 - [Resource center](https://strapi.io/resource-center) - Strapi resource center.